matiboy/totp-generator/README.md

 ## TODO

+- [ ] Change config according to features
 - [ ] Multiple pages when more than 20 items
 - [ ] Vertical layout
 - [ ] Reload configuration feature